bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 Execute the command

-`./createPackage.sh DH "Base Setup" baseSetup`
+`./createPackage.sh DH "Base Setup" baseSetup userName@dev.hub`

 to create the base setup package.

+The `userName@dev.hub` is the username of the user on your devhub which should receive the error notifications.

 ### Create SimpleDataTable package

 Execute the command

-`./createPackage.sh DH "Simple Data Table" simpleDataTable`
+`./createPackage.sh DH "Simple Data Table" simpleDataTable userName@dev.hub`

 to create the Simple Data Table package.